pfeiferd/genestrip/README.md

 * `db` is where Genestrip puts the generated database.
 If your focus is on filtering fastq files, Genestrip can create a specialized, smaller filtering database named `<project_name>_db.bloom.ser.gz` that will be put there too.
 Moreover, the intermediate databases `<project_name>_tempdb.kmers.ser.gz` and `<project_name>_tempdb.bloom.ser.gz` will be put there as part of the database generation process.
 The intermediate databases are not required for *k*-mer matching or fastq filtering and so, they may be deleted afterwards.
 * `krakenout` is for output files in the style of [Kraken](https://ccb.jhu.edu/software/kraken/MANUAL.html#output-format).
 They may optionally be generated when analyzing fastq files.

+A database covering more species may require more memory - especially when generating the database.
+This can be addressed by adjusting the script `genestrip.sh` where the argument `-Xmx32g` sets the maximum heap space of the Java Virtual Machine to 32GB.
+E.g. to double it, simple replace `32g` by `64g`.

 # Analyzing fastq files by matching *k*-mers of reads

 Genestrip's main purpose is to analyze reads from fastq files and count the contained *k*-mers per tax id according to a previously generated database.
 As an example, Genestrip comes with a small fastq-file `sample.fastq.gz` in `./data/projects/human_virus/fastq`.
 To start the matching process for it, run